YousefAbuHzian/DVLD_System/README.md

 ## ⚙️ How to Run
 1. Restore the provided `DVLD.bak` database in SQL Server.
 2. Update the connection string in the Settings class inside the data access layer if needed.
-3. Open `FullRealProject.sln` in Visual Studio.
+3. Open the `.sln` file in Visual Studio.
 4. Build and run the project.

 ---